-Based on the variety, almond milk may also contain other ingredients.
-Most commercial almond milk contains extra thickeners, preservatives, and flavorings to enhance flavor, texture, and shelf life.
+Depending on the brand and variety, almond milk may feature additional components.
+Commercially produced almond milk frequently incorporates supplementary thickeners, preservatives, and flavorings to elevate its taste, consistency, and shelf life.

 Recommended daily servings